Serhii Sternenko: Assassination attempts

+Criminal case

-On 23 February 2021 a court in Odesa found Sternenko and Ruslan Demchuk guilty of the abduction of Serhii Shcherbych and the illegal possession of arms.
-Sternenko was sentenced to seven years and three months in prison and half of his property was confiscated.
-That same evening,initially 500 but eventually 2,000 people protested near the Office of the President of Ukraine against his imprisonment.
-Seventeen protesters were detained amid clashes with police.
-On 31 May 2021 The Odesa Court of Appeals partially reversed the verdict in this case against Sternenko and Demchuk.
-The kidnapping sentence was the only part of the sentence not overturned, but they were released from punishment due to the expiration of the term of prosecution.
-The Court of Appeal ruled that the prosecution had not provided sufficient evidence that Shcherbych was robbed.
+In 2015, Sternenko's house in Odesa was searched in relation to the abduction of Serhii Shcherbych, a deputy of the Lyman Raion Council, previously of the pro-Russian Rodina party.
+On 23 February 2021, a court in Odesa found Sternenko guilty of kidnapping, robbery, and illegal possession of a weapon in the Shcherbych case.
+Sternenko and his associate Ruslan Demchuk were sentenced to seven years and three months in prison, with half of their property to be confiscated.
+Both of the accused denied involvement in the abduction, with Sternenko stating that the verdict was politically motivated.
+That same evening, initially 500 but eventually 2,000 people protested near the Office of the President of Ukraine against Sternenko's imprisonment.
+Seventeen protesters were detained amid clashes with the police.
+On 31 May 2021, the Odesa Court of Appeals partially reversed the verdict against Sternenko and Demchuk.
+The kidnapping charge was the only upheld part of the sentence, but both were released from punishment due to the expiration of the term of prosecution.
+The Court of Appeals ruled that the prosecution had not provided sufficient evidence that Shcherbych was robbed.

+Activities during the Russian invasion of Ukraine

+Immediately prior to the 2022 Russian invasion of Ukraine, he organized a peaceful protest on February 2, 2022, in order to close the pro-Russian TV channel NASH, which was owned by the pro-Russian politician Yevhen Murayev.
+Murayev later fled Ukraine during the early stages of the invasion.

+On February 24, 2022, when Russia's full-scale invasion of Ukraine began, Sternenko joined the "Honor" unit, which is part of the Special Operations Forces.

+Serhii Sternenko remained active on social media, pointing out multiple Russian war crimes during the war, and attacking supporters of Vladimir Putin's government.
+On October 15, 2022, Sternenko wrote that he would give $10,000 from his personal savings to whoever would take Igor Girkin prisoner.
+Later, the frontman of the band Antytila Taras Topolya, soldier and writer Valeriy Markus, the head of the Luhansk regional military administration Serhiy Haidai, the poet Yevhen Rybchynskyi, tennis player Sergiy Stakhovsky and others joined his initiative.
+On 4 December 2022, he posted images taken in Luhansk Oblast showing civilians executed by the Russian army, and called upon the world to see such images before suggesting Ukraine should accept any demands from Russia.

 Video blog

-Sternenko runs his own video blog on YouTube, where he talks about events in Ukraine.
-It won a Palianytsia Award for Man of the Year in Ukrainian YouTube from the editorial office of Toronto Television.
+Sternenko runs his own video blog on YouTube, where he talks about events in Ukraine, including the war.
+It won a Palianytsia Award for Man of the Year in Ukrainian YouTube from the editorial office of Toronto Television in 2020.